open-resources/dash_curriculum/_sources/part5/chapter15.md

 ## 15.5 Customising multi-page names, titles and URLs
 Even after customiseing the order as shown in the above section, our App can be further improved by renaming our pages.
 By looking at the navbar, we can see that our pages are named after the respective .py filenames.
-However, our Graph filename contains some versioning (hence the page name `Graphs v2 fin`).
+However, our Graph filename contains some versioning (hence the page name "Graphs v2 fin").
 This doesn't look professional, but can be easily adjusted: we can obtain a much better result by specifying the following props when calling `dash.register_page(__name__)` for each page.
 In the version of the app displayed below, we've introduced the following adjustments for each page:
 - pages/home.py : `dash.register_page(__name__, path='/', order='0', name='Home', title='Home')`
 - pages/about.py : `dash.register_page(__name__, order='3')`